 6:30-8:30 Rifle fitting, dry fire

-Saturday: Training all day with breaks for lunch and dinner. main focus will be on shooting, though there will be time for physical training ( rollerski technique and running).
+Training all day with breaks for lunch and dinner.
+Main focus will be on shooting, though there will be time for physical training ( rollerski technique and running).

 Cost and Registration:

--Cost for use of venue, coaching, and food- athletes. $90, please make checks payable to Mt Itasca Winter Sports Association.
+-Cost for use of venue, coaching, and food- $90, please make checks payable to Mt Itasca Winter Sports Association ( MINSA) .
 Bring checks with you, along with the attached registration form.
 Note that USBA membership is required.

 -Ammo will be provided for rookie athletes.
-All experienced biathletes need to bring their own ammo. ( It looks like Note that you will be eating out for dinner on Sat night, so bring $ dinner.
+All experienced biathletes need to bring their own ammo.
+Note that you will be eating out for dinner on Sat night, so bring $ for dinner.

 What to bring:

-You will be “camping” at Mt Itasca, sleeping in the Headquarters building.
+You will be “camping” at Mt Itasca, sleeping in the Headquarters building or in your own tent (or you can stay in hotel on your own).
 There are bathrooms and kitchen in the Alpine Chalet.
 You’ll eat breakfast and lunches at Mt Itasca and have dinners out.
 Bring $ for dinners- breakfast and lunch food will be provided.

 You will need a camping mat/air mattress, sleeping bag, pillow for sleeping.
-You will need running shoes, and several sets of training clothing, as well as skate rollerski equipm and helmet, waterbottle carrier, and bring some rain gear.
+You will need running shoes, and several sets of training clothing, as well as skate rollerski equipment and helmet, water bottle carrier, and bring some rain gear.
 Also bring a pair of thin ski gloves for shooting.
 Bug spray may be a good idea as well.

-Athletes from Twin Cities- contact Piotr regarding carpooling
+Athletes from Twin Cities- contact Piotr at email@example.com

 from downtown Grand Rapids, take Hwy 169 North, traveling east out of Grand Rapids to Coleraine, about 6 miles.
 When entering Coleraine, turn left at Curly Ave